Azure/Ignite2019_IaC_pre-day_docs/ARM Template/04 - Security/Guide.md

    }
 ```

-Next, follow the steps below to update the resourceId to identify the KeyVault for your lab:
+Next, follow the steps below to update the resourceId to identify the KeyVault for your account:

 - In the Azure Portal select the Properties tab for the Azure KeyVault
-- Find the resourceId in the properties window, and click the copy icon
+- Find the resourceId in the Properties window, and click the copy icon
 - Paste the resourceId from the clipboard to replace the placeholder id in azuredeploy.paramaters.json
+- Save the changes to the parameters file

 ## Deploy the Template